 History attracts students from a wide range of backgrounds and previous experience, and we put great store on open student discussion and students’ listening to each other’s point of view.
 The many concepts covered in the study of History enable students to integrate learning in other subjects, and there is a clear cross-over between work in history and in areas such as Economics, Politics , Philosophy, English Literature, Psychology and Classics.

 History is taught by highly qualified and experienced staff and is well equipped with the latest textbooks and a range of borrowing resources.

 The courses we offer for our main teaching at Brampton are in Modern History, which reflect the expertise and interests of the department and the background of most students.
 We can also be flexible enough to offer tuition in other areas as required.

 We are changing to the Cambridge International beginning with AS in September 2019.
-Previously, we have been teaching the AQA A level in History, and the three units covered in combination will give students a broad understanding of some key areas of development in the world since about 1850.
+Previously, we have been teaching the AQA A level in History, and the three units covered in combination give students a broad understanding of some key areas of development in the world since about 1850.